grillazz/fastapi-redis/README.md

 Show power and robustness of Redis with speed of FastAPI and functionality of RDKit to deliver api which allow quick analyze chem molecules.

-For puprose of Redis 2021 Hack-a-toon I added only two cases to load chem molecules to redis cache and to compare all molecules which we already have with new one.
+For now, I added only two cases to load chem molecules to redis cache and to compare all molecules which we already have with new one.

 This can be really quickly integrate with other services via REST API and extended to deliver desired chem compound bakery.